-The City of Newberg entered its third year of the 2018-2022 Total Maximum Daily Load (TMDL) cycle in January 2020, which covers TMDL activities completed in calendar year 2020.
-Many public agencies had to adjust and adapt this year due to the COVID-19 pandemic and the summer wildfires (the Chehalem Mountain-Bald Peak Fire was just north of Newberg city limits), the City of Newberg was no different.
+The City of Newberg entered its fourth year of the 2018-2022 Total Maximum Daily Load (TMDL) cycle in January 2021, which covers TMDL activities completed in calendar year 2021.
+Many public agencies had to adjust and adapt this year due to the COVID-19 pandemic.
+The City of Newberg was no different.
 Progress was certainly made on our plan goals this year, but some activities as noted were not accomplished or delayed due to safety concerns for staff members and/or availability of resources.
 The 2018-2022 TMDL Matrix can be seen in Appendix A. The matrix consists of the following seven focus areas: